AndersonLily/seniorThesis/README.md

 # Software Requirement Specification
 ## Introduction
 ### Purpose
-The purpose of this document is to serve as a guide to designers, developers, and testers who are responsible for the engineering of the `Working title` project.
+The purpose of this document is to serve as a guide to designers, developers, and testers who are responsible for the engineering of the `Spider (Working title)` project.
 It should give the engineers all of the information necessary to design, develop, and test the software.

 ### Scope
-This document contains a complete description of the functionality of the `Working title` project.
+This document contains a complete description of the functionality of the `Spider (Working title)` project.
 It consists of use cases, functional requirements, and non-functional requirements, which, taken together, form a complete description of the software.

 ### System Overview
-This document is a complete description of the software application `Working title`.
-All relevant requirement information regarding the project is included in this document. `Working title` is intended for real-world programming students to train them how to identify common areas for bugs and what they look like.
+This document is a complete description of the software application `SPider (Working title)`.
+All relevant requirement information regarding the project is included in this document. `Spider (Working title)` is intended for real-world programming students to train them how to identify common areas for bugs and what they look like.
 This application will be a VsCode extention able to add bugs into a runnable program that will either stop the program from able to be compile or allow compliation but have bugs considered "bad practice".

+### Why call it Spider?
+Well, The aim of this program is to help teach programmers how to effectively catch bugs!
 ### Definitions